Tiburcio Carías Andino

 Tiburcio Carías Andino (5 March 1876 – 23 December 1969) was a Honduran politician and military officer with the rank of major general.
-Thirty-eighth president of the Republic of Honduras, constitutional period from 1924 and thereafter in the form of a dictatorial regime for 1933 until 1949.
-He was elected president of Honduras in the midst of a deep world depression.
+He served as the 38th president of Honduras, briefly in 1924 as constitutional president and later in the form of a dictatorial regime from 1933 until 1949.
+He was elected president of Honduras in the midst of the Great Depression.
 He strengthened the Armed Forces, maintained the support of the banana companies by opposing strikes, strongly aligned its government with that of the United States, and kept the country in strict adherence to debt payments.

 Biography

 Early life

 Tiburcio Carias Andino was born in the Republic of Honduras on 15 March 1876.
 His parents were Calixto Carias Galindo and Sara Francisca Andino Rivera.
 During his childhood Tiburcio Carias Andino is appointed Director of the Boys' School, and professor at the "El Porvenir" institute, where he taught Mathematics classes.
 After graduating from high school he studied criminal law in the faculty of jurisprudence and political science at the Central University of Honduras.
 During 15 February 1905.
 Tiburcio Carias Andino, was part of the Hospital de Occidente Project until the completion of its building.
 Among the personalities that volunteered to work in the realization of this Hospital Center were: Ramón López Cobos, Ciro Mora, Francisco Bueso Cuéllar, Doctor Filadelfo Bueso, Doctor JJ Jones, Doctor Ramón López Cobos, Doctor Jesús H. Medina, Jerónimo J. Reina, Doctor Vicente Mejía Colindres, Carlos Gauggel, a German citizen, Engineer Manuel Bueso Pineda, Monsignor Emilio Morales Roque, Doctor Julio C. Bueso Cáceres.
 The Hospital succeeded thanks to activities and economic contributions from both the public and private donors until in 1940 there was a study by the Executive Branch to take charge of health care.